photo credit: Grant Butler

 Photos by Lisa Vanderhoop and The FARM Institute.

 Food—its capture, cultivation, preparation, and consumption—represents a cultural act.
-In June, we explored the multi-cultural tables of Martha’s Vineyard, and took a group on an intimate tour of The Gay Head Cliffs and venture behind the scenes with members of the Wampanoag Tribe of Gay Head (Aquinnah).
+To explore the multi-cultural tables of Martha’s Vineyard, we head to The Gay Head Cliffs in Aquinnah to venture behind the scenes with members of the Wampanoag Tribe of Gay Head (Aquinnah).
 There, we explored their roots through stories, tradition and and their relationship with the land.

 Our adventure with Juli began weeks before the tour group arrived.
 When we sat down with to hear the story of the Wampanoag's from the tribe, we heard a very authentic story - the good, and the bad.
 As Juli collected the information from her own life, and the people around her to share, she came across a box of documents in her house including an old newspaper clipping of the Gay Head Cliffs which looks very different from today's view, along with letters hand written by her family during very important times of their history.
 It was powerful to watch the unraveling of a story that hopefully can continue to build into the story of hope and rebuilding the infrastructure a culture may exist on.